Core Concepts

 Instance level arguments are known as global arguments.
 They impact all areas of the instance.
 Typically, these are arguments that affect how Redux performs, but they can set an entire instance to display a control panel in the customizer only.
 If you're not sure what's going on, the problem may be in the global args.

-Remember, there can be multiple instances of Redux running in a single WordPress install.
+Remember, there can be multiple instances of Redux running in a single WordPress installation.
 This means that all products based on Redux, be it plugins or the theme can be running at once without impacting one another.

 # Arguments

-Every object has arguments and every level of nested objects can inherit or override those arguments.
+Every object has arguments, and every level of nested objects can inherit or override those arguments.
 When looking at an argument, make sure you're thinking of how it will impact all the nested items below it (children).

 # Global Arguments